Child marriage in South Sudan: Consequences

 Child marriage has consequences for children.
 Health studies conducted show that young women have greater risks in pregnancy than older women due to their premature bodies and smaller pelvises.
 Child marriages that result in pregnancy in South Sudan contributed to the high maternal mortality rate in the country.
 The maternal mortality rate in South Sudan is 2,054 deaths for every 100,000 births.

 Female children attend school at lower rates than their male counterparts and have lower literacy rates.
 Girls drop out of school at a very high percentage compared to their male counterparts because it is believed that traditional marriage is better than obtaining an education.
 South Sudan has a 76% rate of out-of-school girls, making it the highest in the world.
 In South Sudan, 6.2% of girls complete primary school, and 20.4% drop out of secondary school because of early marriage and pregnancy.
 In total, there are roughly 2.2 million out of a total of 3.7 million children in the country who are not enrolled in school.

 Additionally, girls who are married early have unequal power relations with their husbands.
 Forced marriage and child marriage mean women endure high rates of domestic violence.
 Domestic violence in child brides is standard, and 88% of women have experienced or witnessed violence in a partnership.
 An individual who refuses to marry can face repercussions such as abuse, being excluded from Sudanese society, and face imprisonment.

 Regarding dowry, a woman's value depends on the dowry that she brings and not the formal education that she receives, creating hardships for child brides.
-Customary law is recognized in South Sudan and marriage falls under the jurisdiction of this custom.
-Customary law is recognized legally and is based on customs and cultures.
+In South Sudan, marriage is governed by legally recognized customary law, which is based on local customs and cultural practices.
 Divorce is difficult for women under customary law, and dowries must be repaid to the husband's family if divorce occurs, resulting in the child's family has a financial incentive to keep the child in the marriage.
 Customary courts prefer to stray away from divorce despite a pattern of abuse on behalf of husbands.
 Since independence in 2011, South Sudanese women have begun to advocate for more autonomy over themselves.
 Overall, women who live in urban settings are subjected to child marriage, unwanted pregnancies, educational barriers, and economic barriers.